suekwon/suekwon.github.io/about.md

      - Participated in developing the Integrated Risk Management Solution (Java).
      - Participated in consulting projects for portfolio management.
 - 2007-2008: *SE-Application Flow Consultant*, LG CNS(LG Consulting and Solution), Seoul, Korea.
-     - Participated in the Health and Insurance Project (HNIP)
+     - Participated in the Health and Insurance Project (HNIP) (Java).
-     - Participated in the solution integration project for Hospital Information System (HIS)
+     - Participated in the solution integration project for Hospital Information System (HIS) (C#).
 - 2006: *Researcher*, LG MM Institute(Mobile and Minimalize), Seoul, Korea.
-     - Developed the Idiom extracting algorithm from sentence
+     - Developed an algorithm for extracting idioms from sentences (C).